Three ways to invest in Thrivent funds

 Taking required minimum distributions

-With your retirement accounts, you will want to make sure you understand the required amount to withdraw from your account as well as the date your withdrawal must be completed by every year to avoid a 25% penalty from the IRS.
-In the year of your first Required Minimum Distribution (RMD) (the year you turn 73 or 75, if born in 1960 or later), you have until April 1 of the following year to withdraw it.
+With your retirement accounts, you will want to make sure you understand the required amount to withdraw from your account as well as the date your withdrawal must be completed by every year to avoid a penalty from the IRS.
+In the year of your first Required Minimum Distribution (RMD) the year you turn 73 or 75, if born 1960 or later, you have until April 1 of the following year to withdraw it.
 After the first year you reach age 73 or 75, and for every year after, you must take your RMD by December 31.

 Affected accounts

-Traditional IRA, SEP IRA, SIMPLE IRA, & all employer retirement plans
+Traditional IRA, SEP IRA, SIMPLE IRA, & employer retirement plans

 When they start

-• Traditional IRA, SEP IRA, and SIMPLE IRA; you have until April 1 of the following calendar year in which you reach age 75.
+• Traditional IRA, SEP IRA, and SIMPLE IRA; you have until April 1 of the following calendar year in which you reach age 73 or 75, if born in 1960 or later.

-• Employer retirement plans: you have until April 1 of the following calendar year in which you reach age 75 or retire, whichever comes later (If your current employer's plan document contains a delayed retirement provision)1.
+• Employer retirement plans: you have until April 1 of the following calendar year in which you reach age 73 or 75 or the year you retire, whichever comes later (If your current employer's plan document contains a delayed retirement provision)1.

 Exceptions